FREQUENTLY ASKED QUESTIONS

 Can I book a telephone consultation?

-At the moment, all first consultations are face-to-face.
-Telephone consultations are available for follow-up assessments, if clinically appropriate.
+Telephone consultations are available for follow-up assessments.
 Please use the contact form if you wish to book a telephone consultation.

 What if I can't find a suitable date for my appointment?

-Dr Wilkinson has various commitments throughout the working week and is generally unavailable on days other than shown in the booking system.
+We all have other various commitments throughout the working week and are generally unavailable on days other than shown in the booking system.

 What will happen during my first consultation?

-This is outlined on the Service I Provide page.
+This is outlined on the Service we Provide page.

 How long is each appointment and how much does it cost?

-A first consultation lasts approximately 60 minutes and costs £235, and a follow-up appointment last around 30 minutes and costs £140.
-Please see the full details of costs, including packages and additional services.
+A first consultation lasts approximately 60 minutes and costs £245, and a follow-up appointment last around 35 minutes and costs £155.
+Please see the full details of costs, including additional services.

 What if I need to rearrange or cancel my appointment?